joesobo/CodeGraphy/README.md

 ### Settings

-To color in nodes of the graph add these configurations to your `settings.json`.
-These can be manually editted from the `Groups` section of the extension.
+To color of nodes and selected node of the graph add these configurations to your `settings.json`.
+You can also `blacklist` any files or folders you want ignored.
+These can be manually editted from the `Config` section of the extension.

 ```json
 "codegraphy.selectedColor": "#fff",